Rajaniraiyn/modern-web-boilerplate/LEARN.md

 ## How to get most out of this project?

-This project's [`README`](README.md) is properly structured in a way that everything is linked to their external refernces for further learning along with a precise brief outline.
+This project's [`README`](README.md) is properly structured in a way that everything is linked to their external references for further learning along with a precise brief outline.
 Anyone can get a quick brief overview from the outline.
-Everyone must go though the provied refernces to get most out of this project.
+Everyone must go though the provied references to get most out of this project.